RingComics/yajan/README.md

 9. MGE XE is already mostly configured, but you should launch MGEXEgui through Mod Organizer and double check the settings are configured to your liking.
    - Changing shader settings at all will wipe my current configs, so be careful
    - It is not recommended you increase view distance further than 10 cells in the Distant Land Window
+10. Run Morrowind Code Patch through MO2 and hit "Apply Patches", the correct options should already be ticked.
 10. You can now launch the game through MO2 using the "Morrowind" executable.

 # Troubleshooting